bamfdonahoo/RealEstateOracle/ReadMe.txt

 This project can be seen as a "hedge" bet against my primary capstone which follows a Machine Learning/Feature Engineering (Data Engineer) blueprint as opposed to "RDA" which follows a full application development blueprint.

-I will be uploading a *.bak of the database file I created (DEPRICATED - backup too large) , TSQL queries, DAX queries, *.pbix for visual models, as well as *.ipynb for a finished product.
+I will be uploading a *.bak of the database file I created (DEPRICATED - backup too large.
+Use the "Data" folder) , TSQL queries, DAX queries, *.pbix for visual models, as well as *.ipynb for a finished product.

 Finished product will be a user-input based command line application to easily navigate through an extensive library of tables and visuals pertaining to the real estate market.